Kennedy assassination: US makes fresh trove of thousands of documents public

 Former US president John F Kennedy was assassinated on November 22, 1963 in Dallas, Texas.
 There are many conspiracy theories that say that a sinister plot was behind the murder.
 Official investigation and conclusion has failed to quell these theories.

 The United States on Thursday (December 15) made thousands of documents related to John F Kennedy assassination public.
-The National Archives said that a total of 13,173 documents were made public.
-With this, said the Archives, 97 per cent of the Kennedy records have been made public.
+The National Archives said that a total of 13,173 documents were brought into public domain.
+With this, said the Archives, 97 per cent of the Kennedy records are available to all.
 The White House has still held thousands of document back, citing national security concerns.

 Former US president John F Kennedy was assassinated on November 22, 1963 in Dallas, Texas.
 The Warren Commission that investigated the assassination determined that the killing was carried out by Lee Harvey Oswald, a former Marine sharpshooter.
 The commission said that Oswald was acting alone.